Coach Keith Vartanian with Grapple House students

 Meet Head Coach Keith

 With over a decade of coaching experience in NYC, Keith Vartanian brings a precision-based approach to martial arts.
-A lifelong martial artist with a Black Belt in Korean Karate and a Purple Belt in Brazilian Jiu Jitsu, Keith’s teaching philosophy prioritizes movement quality over hierarchy.
+A lifelong martial artist with a Second-Degree Black Belt in Taekwondo and a Purple Belt in Brazilian Jiu Jitsu, Keith's teaching philosophy prioritizes movement quality over hierarchy.

 No Yelling, Just Learning